 If tickets remain available, a limited number of tickets will be for sale at the door for an advanced price.
-We highly recommend purchasing tickets in advance, though, as there are a limited number of tickets for this event and it usually sells out quickly.
-We cannot guarantee tickets will be available at the gates on the day of the event.
+We highly recommend purchasing tickets in advance, though, as there are a limited number of tickets and Breakfast with the Animals usually sells out quickly.

 Can tickets be traded, transferred, or refunded and what happens if it rains?

-If you are not able to make it to the event, you can give your ticket to a friend or family member.
+If you are unable to attend Breakfast with the Animals, you can give your ticket to a friend or family member.
 The name on the ticket does not need to match your ID.
-There are no refunds for tickets purchased for special events at the zoo.
+Refunds will not be given.

-How do I enter the event and can I re-enter once checked in?
+How do I enter and can I re-enter once checked in?

 Guests may enter the zoo at the East Gate on Cannon/Fullerton (the zoo’s parking lot) or the West Gate on Stockton/Webster.
 Tickets can be scanned on your smartphone or on a printed sheet of paper.
-Re-entry for this event is not permitted.
+Re-entry is not permitted.

 Where can I park and is parking included with my ticket?